What You Need To join us ...

 Remember this will be your opportunity to tell us why you want to teach and why you want to do it with us.
 Make it clear what your beliefs and aspirations are in the personal statement on the UCAS application and what experiences you have working with children and how this has impacted on you and your thinking.

-Apply for your place with us through the UCAS site HERE, then select, ‘Find a training programme starting in 2017’.
-Add ‘Derby Early Years Teaching School’ into the search for a training provider box.
-Derby Early Years Teaching School Alliance will then show in the drop down and you can select it.
-You can submit your application from 27th October through the UCAS site.
+Or through the UCAS site HERE, then select, ‘Find a training programme’ this will divert you to the Gov.uk website, select search by school/training provider.
+Add ‘Harrington Nursery School’ into the search for a training provider box or by provider code ‘268’.
+Harrington Nursery School/Derby Early Years Teaching School Alliance will then show in the drop down and you can select it.

 If this has not answered one of your questions, please see our Frequently Asked Questions, alternatively please get in contact with Laura Baddiley at Harrington Nursery School.
 01332 769821 / email@example.com